Kondratiev wave: History of concept

-The Soviet economist Nikolai Kondratiev (also written Kondratieff or Kondratyev) was the first to bring these observations to international attention in his book The Major Economic Cycles (1925) alongside other works written in the same decade.
+The Soviet economist Nikolai Kondratiev (also written Kondratieff or Kondratyev) was the first to bring these observations to international attention in his book The Long Waves in Economic Life (1926) alongside other works written in the same decade.
 In 1939, Joseph Schumpeter suggested naming the cycles "Kondratieff waves" in his honor.
 The underlying idea is closely linked to organic composition of capital.

 Two Dutch economists, Jacob van Gelderen and Salomon de Wolff, had previously argued for the existence of 50- to 60-year cycles in 1913 and 1924, respectively.

 Since the inception of the theory, various studies have expanded the range of possible cycles, finding longer or shorter cycles in the data.
 The Marxist scholar Ernest Mandel revived interest in long-wave theory with his 1964 essay predicting the end of the long boom after five years and in his Alfred Marshall lectures in 1979.
 However, in Mandel's theory long waves are the result of the normal business cycle and noneconomic factors, such as wars.